idno/known/docs/install/upgrade.md

 !!! warning "MongoDB Users"
     * Previous releases of Known (<0.9.5) used a now deprecated mongo driver.
 If you are running your site on Mongo, you will first need to make sure that you have installed the new [PHP MongoDB driver](https://secure.php.net/manual/en/set.mongodb.php).
-    * Additionally, the latest version changed the default database engine, so you'll need to specify ```database = 'mongo'``` in your config.ini
+    * Additionally, the 0.9.9 release changed the default database engine, so you'll need to specify ```database = 'mongo'``` in your config.ini